-In general, a major improvement in the most probable angle deviation is observed across neutrino flavors.
-The enhancement is most pronounced in the antineutrino sector, where the final-state neutron is kinematically required for complete neutrino momentum vector reconstruction.
-The fact that muons propagate as a track rather than a shower makes the separation between the muon and neutron energy deposition easier compared to the electron case.
+In general, improvement in the most probable angular deviation is observed across neutrino flavors.
+The enhancement is most pronounced for antineutrinos, where the final-state neutron is kinematically required for complete neutrino momentum vector reconstruction.
+The fact that muons propagate as a track makes the separation between the muon and neutron energy deposition easier compared to the electron (anti)neutrino case.
 The integration of neutron reconstruction for electron (anti)neutrinos fails to yield a significant improvement in directional resolution, especially at higher neutrino energies.
-This lack of enhancement is primarily attributed to the kinematics of the high-energy regime, where the initial neutrino direction tends to align closely with the outgoing electron (positron) shower, rendering the additional neutron information redundant.
+This lack of enhancement is primarily due to the kinematics of the high-energy regime, where the initial neutrino direction is strongly correlated with the outgoing electron (positron) shower, rendering additional neutron information redundant.
 Furthermore, the inherent stochastic uncertainties in neutron momentum reconstruction introduce noise that effectively impedes any potential gains in final directionality.

-Also, we found that varying the neutron momentum amplitude reconstruction setup from a 0.5-meter radius sphere to an infinite volume does not change the ultimate neutrino reconstruction significantly.
+We also found that varying the neutron-momentum-amplitude reconstruction setup from a 0.5-meter-radius sphere to an infinite volume does not significantly affect the ultimate neutrino reconstruction.
 This is demonstrated in \cref{fig:money_plot_different_Esum_radius}.
 Thus, it is safe to choose a smaller sphere for neutrino momentum reconstruction.
 This benefits a larger fiducial volume and minimal noise for future atmospheric neutrino analysis in LArTPCs.